-The Center for Slavic and East European Studies is part of the Office of International Affairs.
+The Center for Slavic, East European and Eurasia Studies is part of the Office of International Affairs.

 Serbian Educational Alliance

 The Serbian Educational Alliance (SEA) began in January 2020 and connects The Ohio State University and the University of Belgrade in an academic partnership focused on research, scholarly exchange, and strengthening the existing ties between Ohio and Serbia.
-This partnership is primarily composed of OSU’s Center for Slavic and Eastern European Studies and University of Belgrade’s Faculty of Political Science and Centre for Studies of the United States of America.
+This partnership is primarily composed of OSU’s Center for Slavic, Eastern European and Eurasian Studies and University of Belgrade’s Faculty of Political Science and Centre for Studies of the United States of America.

 The SEA funds research collaborations, educational experiences, guest lectures, and faculty trips between OSU and University of Belgrade.